 Role Service Description Input Output All Roles Get State Returns the state that the Module is currently in.
 None The current state All Roles Create Device Audit Msg Sends the value of the Ascending and Descending registers to the provider None Device Audit Message All Roles Run Self Tests Runs the Self Tests None None All Roles Get Module Status Returns the values of the Ascending and Descending registers None The values of the Ascending and Descending registers All Roles Get Challenge Returns the most recent Login Challenge None The Value in the Login Challenge Variable All Roles Get PSD Parameters Returns the most recent Login Challenge None The Value in the Login Challenge Variable All Roles Set GMT Offset Sets the Local time offset from the GMT Time.
-GMT offset in seconds None All Roles Get Firmware Version Returns the Firmware Version String None Firmware Version String All Roles Get Free RAM Returns the number of free bytes of RAM None Number of bytes of free ram All Roles Get RTC Returns the value of the Real Time Clock None The number of seconds since the battery was attached All Roles Get POR Count Returns the number of Power On Resets since the battery was attached None Number of Power On Resets since the battery was attached All Roles Get Random Returns the number of random bytes requested A request for N bytes of random data N bytes or random data All Roles Get Log Data Returns the contents of a specified log Parameter to indicate which log to return Contents of the appropriate log All Roles Get PSD Key Data Returns the PSD Public Key if the PSD has been authorized None The PSD Public Key
+GMT offset in seconds None All Roles Get Firmware Version Returns the Firmware Version String None Firmware Version String All Roles Get Free RAM Returns the number of free bytes of RAM None Number of bytes of free ram All Roles Get RTC Returns the value of the Real Time Clock None The number of seconds since the battery was attached All Roles Get POR Count Returns the number of Power On Resets since the battery was attached None Number of Power On Resets since the battery was attached All Roles Get Random Returns the number of random bytes requested A request for N bytes of random data N bytes of random data

+Role Service Description Input Output

+All Roles Get Log Data Returns the contents of a Parameter to Contents of the

+specified log indicate which log to appropriate log

+return

+All Roles Get PSD Key Returns the PSD Public None The PSD Public

+Data Key if the PSD has been Key

+authorized